• Skip to primary navigation

 Jump to Recipe - Print Recipe

-Jeow Mak Len (Lao Tomato Dipping Sauce) in a small glass bowl next to pork skewers, rice, and red chilies.
+Jeow Mak Len (Lao Tomato Dipping Sauce) in a white bowl.

-Aerial view of Jeow Mak Len (Lao Tomato Dipping Sauce) in a small glass bowl next to two pork skewers, lime wedges, red chilies, and steamed rice.
+Jeow Mak Len (Lao Tomato Dipping Sauce) in a white bowl next to chilies, cucumber, rice, and sausage.

 • Šalša (Croatian Tomato Sauce)

-Close up of Jeow Mak Len (Lao Tomato Dipping Sauce) in a small glass bowl topped with cilantro and sliced green onions.
+Jeow Mak Len (Lao Tomato Dipping Sauce) in a white bowl on a banana leaf.

 Jeow Mak Len (Lao Tomato Dipping Sauce) Recipe